The Convert Rolls

 Voters Lists and Poll Books

-In March and April of this year, Church of Ireland rectors (on the instructions of the government) were to compile complete returns of all householders in their parishes, showing their religion, and giving an account of any Catholic clergy active in their area.
-The result was extraordinarily inconsistent, with some rectors producing only numerical totals of population, some drawing up partial lists, and the most conscientious detailing all householders and their addresses individually.
-All of the original returns were lost in 1922, but extensive transcripts survive for some areas, and are deposited with various institutions.
-The only full listing of all surviving transcripts and abstracts is in the National Archives Reading Room, on the open shelves.
-However, this does not differentiate between those returns which supply names and those which merely give numerical totals.
+In March and April 1766, on the instructions of the government, Church of Ireland rectors were asked to compile complete returns of all householders in their parishes, showing their religion, and giving an account of any Catholic clergy active in their area.
+The result was extraordinarily inconsistent, with some rectors producing only numerical totals of population and some drawing up partial lists.
+The most conscientious detailed all householders and their addresses individually.
+All of the original returns were lost in 1922, but extensive transcripts survive for some areas and are deposited with various institutions.
+The only full listing of all surviving transcripts and abstracts is in NAI and is downloadable from its website's 'Genealogy records'/'Census returns' guide.
+However, this does not differentiate between those returns that supply names and those that merely give numerical totals.
+The details given under the relevant county refer only to those parishes for which names are given and include the large number transcribed in PRONI's online 'Name search'.
+See also Catholics and Protestants in eighteenth-century Ireland: Irish religious censuses of the 1760s (Brian Gurrin, Kerby A. Miller and Liam Kennedy, editors, IMC, 2016).

 Many smaller petitions also exist, ranging from pleas for relief from distress among weavers to an appeal for a road from Kanturk to Cork city.
-The largest numbers relate to changes made in the arrangements for local court sittings (Quarter Sessions) in 1837-8.
-Bids to host the courts poured in from all over the country-the economic spin-offs must have been considerable.
-At least forty of these smaller petitions have been identified and are listed under the relevant county in Chapter 13, with estimates of the number of names they contain.
+The largest numbers relate to changes made in the arrangements for local court sittings (Quarter Sessions) in 1837-38.
+Bids to host the courts poured in from all over the country - the economic spin-offs must have been considerable.
+At least forty of these smaller petitions have been identified, and are listed under the relevant county, with estimates of the number of names they contain.
 No doubt there are many more.

 As part of a government scheme to encourage the linen trade, free spinning wheels or looms were granted to individuals planting a certain area of land with flax.

 The lists of those entitled to the awards, covering almost 60,000 individuals, were published in 1796, and record only the names of the individuals and the civil parish in which they lived.
 The majority, were in Ulster, but some names appear from every county except Dublin and Wicklow.
-A microfiche index to the lists is available in the National Archives, and The Public Record Office of Northern Ireland.
+A microfiche index to the lists is available in the National Archives, and The Public Record Office of Northern Ireland and online at www.failteromhat.com.

-A list of claims for compensation from the government for property destroyed by the rebels during the insurrection of 1798, it is particularly useful for the property-owning classes of Counties Wexford, Carlow, Dublin, Kildare and Wicklow.
+This comprises a list of claims for compensation from the government for property destroyed by the rebels during the insurrection of 1798 and is particularly useful for the property-owning classes of Cos Wexford, Carlow, Dublin, Kildare and Wicklow.
+Where significant numbers are recorded, these are supplied in the county source lists.
+NLI I 94107.
+Online at FindMyPast.ie.

 As part of the preparations for a possible French invasion in the aftermath of the